apache/horaedb/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask question about CeresDB
+about: Ask question about HoraeDB
 labels: question
 ---